willpoint/crawler/DESIGN.md

 purely for learning purposes and a 'non-distributed' adaptation from the paper on *Web Crawling* by [Christopher Olston and Marc Najork]()

-Each crawling process consists of multiple workers, and each worker performs a repeated work cycle, the workers would run concurrently.
+Each crawling process consists of multiple workers, and each worker performs a repeated work cycle.

 At the beginning of each work cycle, a worker obtains a URL from the *Frontier* data structure, which dispenses URLs according to